Wire-Network/wire-docs/docs/smart-contract-development/company-contract.md

 #### Retrieve public key

 Before proceeding, make sure you have the public key available from the key pair that was created when setting up your wallet.
-If you haven’t yet created a wallet or a key pair, you can do so by following the instructions in the [Create Development Wallet](../getting-started/create-development-wallet.md) section.
+If you haven’t yet created a wallet or a key pair, you can do so by following the instructions [here](../getting-started/create-development-wallet.md).

 ```bash
 export PUBLIC_KEY=key-value